GiacomoPorpiglia/Mida/README.md

 <br />

 ## How to use
-To compile the code, just run the command:
+To compile the code, just run the commands:
 ```
  cd src
  g++ -static *.cpp -O3 -w -o ../mida_engine.exe